Use Time Tracking & Logging to Get Ahead of Your Work

 Time is a precious commodity.
 Many of us struggle to make the most of it—especially when work demands are fast-moving and ever-changing.
 But when you have a clear understanding of where and how your time is being spent, you have a better chance of working to your full potential and making a meaningful impact on individual and team goals.

 This is where time-tracking comes in.
 Tracking time and logging progress not only shows you how and where you’re spending time, but it also provides rich data that can help steer and progress your career to great heights.

 For some of us, it means taking another look at how we think of “time tracking.”
-Time tracking is a much richer story than the one we like to tell ourselves about the company counting up billing hours, or your manager being able to check up on you.
+Time tracking to get ahead on projects is a much richer story than the one we like to tell ourselves about the company counting up billing hours, or your manager being able to check up on you.
 In truth, time tracking is a powerful tool for everyone.
 It helps manage work, make decisions, stick to commitments and drive your career forward.

 Here’s a further look into ways that time tracking is good for your career.